 - Joint agreements signed between CSOs in Turkey and The Netherlands for sustainable and long-term cooperation on nature-based solutions and green infrastructure in cities

-- Awareness raised in Turkey and The Netherlands on nature-based solutions and green infrastructure.
+- Awareness was raised in Turkey and The Netherlands on nature-based solutions and green infrastructure.